Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 ----

-The tuple data observable will now notify it's observers when an admin updates the StringInt data.
+The tuple data observable will now notifyDeviceInfo it's observers when an admin updates the StringInt data.

 .. _learn_plugin_development_add_observable_add_mobile_view: